eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 applicable national and Union legislation.
 Note that, when User identity verification is necessary, it is likely that the User requesting a QEAA already possesses a PID.
-This would enable the QEAA Provider to carry out User identification and authentication at LoA "high", by requesting and verifying User attributes from the PID in the Wallet Unit.
+This would enable the QEAA Provider to carry out User identification and authentication at LoA high, by requesting and verifying User attributes from the PID in the Wallet Unit.

 The terms and conditions of these services are for each QEEA Provider to